replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on July 22, 2024

 ### Bug Fixes {#bug-fixes-v2024-07-22-2}
-* Fixes a bug where customer channels are not being updated when using Replicated CLI.
+* Fixes a bug where customer channels were not being updated when using the Replicated CLI.

 ## v2024.07.22-0